-- 2 The piste is 14 metres long, so that each competitor, being placed at 2 metres from the centre line, has at his disposal for retreating a total distance of 5 metres without it being necessary for him to cross the rear limit of the piste with both feet. - The conductive safety borders, indicated in Fig. 1, the diagram of the pistes for poules, DE, finals and semi-finals, including the pistes already having safety borders, do not form part of the piste.
+- The piste is 14 metres long, with a total tolerance on the whole length of 4 cm, so that each competitor, being placed at 2 metres from the centre line, has at his disposal for retreating a total distance of 5 metres without it being necessary for him to cross the rear limit of the piste with both feet. - The conductive safety borders, indicated in Fig. 1, the diagram of the pistes for poules, DE, finals and semi-finals, including the pistes already having safety borders, do not form part of the piste. - 4 The distance between the score machine table or stand and the edge of the piste should be between 1 meter and 5 meters.
+Any slave score machine must not be placed nearer than 5 meters from the edge of the runback area.

-Five lines should be drawn very clearly on the piste at right angles to its length, as follows:

-- 1 one centre line which must be drawn as a broken line across the whole width of the piste; - 2 two on-guard lines at 2 metres on each side of the centre line.
-These must be drawn across the whole width of the piste; - 3 two lines at the rear limits of the piste, which must be drawn across the whole width of the piste, at a distance of 7 metres from the centre line. - 4 In addition, the last 2 metres of the piste before these rear limit lines must be clearly distinguished if possible by a different colour of piste to make it easy for the fencers to be aware of their position on the piste (see Figures 1 and 2).
+- t.19 - Five lines should be drawn very clearly on the piste at right angles to its length, as follows: - 1 one centre line which must be drawn as a broken line across the whole width of the piste; - two on-quard lines at 2 metres on each side of the centre line.
+These must be drawn across the whole width of the piste; - 3 two lines at the rear limits of the piste, which must be drawn across the whole width of the piste, at a distance of 7 metres from the centre line. - In addition, the last 2 metres of the piste before these rear limit lines must be clearly distinguished - if possible by a different colour of piste - to make it easy for the fencers to be aware of their position on the piste (see Figures 1 and 2).